 Phrase lengths in 'Henry VIII' Shakespeare and Fletcher - Tony Kline

-The analogous qualities of The Two Noble Kinsmen and Masque of The Inner Temple and Grey's Inn - Noel R. Blincoe
+The Analogous Qualities of The Two Noble Kinsmen and Masque of The Inner Temple and Grey's Inn - Noel R. Blincoe

 The persistent 'Kinsmen' of Shakespeare and Fletcher - Hugh M. Richmond